arvindsuresh-math/Aug-2025-Math-Solution-Classifier/README.md

 ---

-I have analyzed the 100 samples from the provided CSV file.
-The existing taxonomy covers the majority of cases well, but the analysis reveals two recurring error patterns that are not precisely captured by the current definitions.

-To accurately classify all samples, I propose adding the following two error types to your taxonomy.

----

 ### **Error Type 10: Misinterpreted Scoping / Precedence**

 1. **What it Emulates:** A misunderstanding of how a natural language phrase maps to mathematical order of operations or grouping.
 This is common with phrases like "X less than Y times Z," where a student might incorrectly calculate `Y * (Z - X)` instead of `(Y * Z) - X`.
 It is not a simple operator swap, but an error in the structure of the expression itself.